 Read MoreDeceptive freedom : Open Source ERP

-Read MoreERP for international medium-sized companies
+Read MoreERP for internationally operating medium-sized companies

 The growth of SMEs with branches abroad is large.
 Markets and globalisation make business activities abroad attractive.
 But the ERP system must also be able to be integrated in the international business locations.
 What are the requirements for internationally operating SMEs?